Stone (2010 film): Production

 The film was directed by John Curran, from a screenplay by Angus MacLachlan.
 Originally written by MacLachlan in 2000 as a play, it has been performed once, in 2003 as a staged reading.
-In 2005, MacLachlan turned it into a screenplay aiming for a 2010 release.
+In 2005, MacLachlan turned it into a screenplay.
 The film was overseen by Mimran Schur Pictures, with the aid of producer Holly Wiersma.

-Stone is the debut of Mimran Schur Pictures, formed in 2010 by private investor David Mimran and long-time music business executive and former Geffen Records President Jordan Schur.
+Stone is the debut of Mimran Schur Pictures, formed in 2010 by private investor David Mimran and long-time music business executive and former Geffen Records president Jordan Schur.
 Stone Productions, the film's production company, also aided in the production of the film.

 Filming began on May 18, 2009, in Michigan.
 Prison scenes were filmed at the Southern Michigan Correctional Facility in Blackman Township.
 The Emmanuel Lutheran Church of Ypsilanti hosted filming for two days.
-The funeral service and a few outside scenes were filmed at the Church, with locals as extras.
-Mast Road, in Dexter, was closed for several weeks while the farmhouse scenes were shot at the historic Mast Farm house; and, at the end of the shoot, it was burned down.
+The funeral service and a few outside scenes were filmed at the church, with locals as extras.
+Mast Road in Dexter was closed for several weeks while the farmhouse scenes were shot at the historic Mast Farmhouse.
+At the end of the shoot, it was burned down.

 Filming was interrupted on June 5, 2009, when an intoxicated woman got past security and accosted Robert De Niro.
 She was arrested and admitted to a local hospital.

-Following a screening at the Toronto International Film Festival, Stone premiered in the United States at the Fantastic Fest in Austin, Texas on September 24, 2010.
+Following a screening at the Toronto International Film Festival, Stone premiered in the United States at the Fantastic Fest in Austin, Texas, on September 24, 2010.

 The main theme for the film was composed by musician Jon Brion.

 Reception

-Stone has received generally mixed reviews.
-Review aggregate Rotten Tomatoes reports that 51% of critics have given the film a positive review based on 95 reviews, with an average score of 5.7/10.
-Metacritic gave the film an average score of 57/100 based 22 reviews.
+Stone received generally mixed reviews.
+Review aggregate Rotten Tomatoes reports that 49% of critics have given the film a positive review based on 104 reviews, with an average score of 5.7/10.
+The website's critics consensus reads, "Stone boasts a cast that includes Robert De Niro, Edward Norton, and Milla Jovovich, and it features strong dialogue, but it's ultimately undone by its heavy-handed symbolism and overabundant plot twists."
+Metacritic gave the film an average score of 58/100 based 27 reviews.

-Roger Ebert, in a positive review of the film, writes: "Stone has Robert De Niro and Edward Norton playing against type and at the top of their forms in a psychological duel between a parole officer and a tricky prisoner who has his number."
+Roger Ebert of the Chicago Sun-Times, in a positive review of the film, wrote: "Stone has Robert De Niro and Edward Norton playing against type and at the top of their forms in a psychological duel between a parole officer and a tricky prisoner who has his number."

-The film was a box office bomb; as of November 11, 2010, the film had grossed US$8,463,124, which is approximately one-third of its production budget.
+The film was a box-office bomb; as of November 11, 2010, the film had grossed US$8,463,124, which is approximately one-third of its production budget.